dribnet/purvs/README.md

 For my pattern design I included layering similar to that shown in Art deco.
 My design is more rounded and organic compared to the typical Gatsby / Art Deco works.
 Here I wanted to show a nice depth of field to give my pattern a more 3d look.
 That way the pattern is considered to be different as you zoom in or out.

+In the future I would like to include more variety in colours, like blue for instance which would appear rarely to make my designs more interesting.
+I would also explore adding more depth of field to my landscape design.